ucsd-cse125-sp24/group1/README.md

 This is our group's 3D multiplayer video game for [CSE 125](https://cse125.ucsd.edu/).
 Our team opted to use WebGL to allow the game to run on more devices.

+Potential optimizations:

+- Merge models into one mesh for fewer draw calls

 ## Usage

 Debug keybinds: